-Meet Kin Kin, one of the most popular mares on our Bush & Beach ride in Noosa.
-Named after the local town of Kin Kin in Southeast Queensland, the name comes from the Aboriginal name for a species of small black ants that inhabit the area.
-Being a beautiful black mare, the name is very fitting don’t you think?
+Meet Kin Kin, one of the most popular mares on our Bush & Beach Ride in Noosa.
+Named after the local town of Kin Kin in Southeast Queensland, the name comes from the Aboriginal word for a species of small black ants that inhabit the area.
+Being a beautiful black mare, the name is very fitting, don’t you think?

 Name of horse: Kin Kin

 Breed: Australian Stock Horse x Quarter Horse

 How did you find the horse?
 We purchased Kin Kin from an Australian Stock Horse breeder located in Tansey, Queensland.

 How long has the horse been in your herd?
 We have owned Kin Kin for approximately 7 years.